Donders-Institute/bidscoin/README.md

    ```
    bidscoiner.py raw bids
    ```
-   - Check your `bids/code/bidscoiner.log` file for any errors or warnings
+   - Check your `bids/code/bidscoin/bidscoiner.log` and `bids/code/bidscoin/bidscoiner.error` files for any errors or warnings
    - Compare the results in your `bids/sub-#` subject folders with the  in `bids_ref` reference result.
 Are the file and foldernames the same?
 Also check the json sidecar files of the fieldmaps.
 Do they have the right "EchoTime" and "IntendedFor" fields?
    - What happens if you re-run the `bidscoiner.py` command?
 Are the same subjects processed again?
 Re-run "sub-001".
    - Inspect the `bids/participants.tsv` file and decide if it is ok.